Characters: Super Mario Bros: Mario and Friends

 - Wrench Wench: They seem to be very skilled in building stuff from clear pipes to rocket ships.
 Perhaps this was the reason why they're captured by Bowser.

 A semi-aquatic dinosaur who can carry Mario, Luigi, Peach and Toad on its back as it swims through river levels.

 NPCs (debuting in Super Mario 64)

-These friendly pink bombs are not as hotheaded as the "normal" Bob-ombs and will help Mario with cannons and locating red coins.
+These friendly peace-loving pink Bob-ombs are not blast-happy like the "normal" black Bob-ombs and will help Mario with cannons and locating red coins.

 Tropes associated with Bob-omb Buddies:

 A large Sea Monster